 Phase I – Stability

-Interventions can include helping defendants engage with a housing navigator, clinicians for mental health, and/or substance use disorders.
+Interventions include helping defendants engage with clinicians for mental health and substance use disorder treatment, as well as housing navigators.
 Defendants must attend peer support group activities and meet all mandates required by, or sanctions imposed by the MAP court including contacting the MAP Liaison weekly, and attending court as scheduled.

 Phase II Community Responsibility